top of page

 PFAS—per‑ and polyfluoroalkyl substances—are often called “forever chemicals” because they barely break down and can linger in our bodies for years.
 They’re found in everything from non‑stick cookware to water‑resistant fabrics, and have been linked with immune disruption, hormone imbalance, and even increased risk of certain cancers.
 Until now, the options for getting them out of the body have been limited and invasive.

-Abstract image of teal bubbles and test tubes on a dark background, creating a scientific and futuristic mood.
-No visible text.
+Close-up of teal bubbles and test tubes on a dark background, creating a scientific and futuristic mood.
+The image represents the importance of biological processes at a cellular and chemical level in longevity medicine, a topic closely followed by Reborne Longevity.

 The results were particularly striking for the long‑chain PFAS compounds known to be the most persistent.
 In the study, the microbes removed as much as 58% of PFOA and 74% of PFNA—substances that can otherwise stay in the body for years.